AlvaroRuizDelgado/Morse/Morse_webservice.md

   - [ ] Do pip install --upgrade setuptools before using pip.

 - [ ] LBaaS
-  - [ ] LBaaS v2 not currently installed in our openstack.
+  - [x] LBaaS v2 not currently installed in our openstack.
 Even though it was only experimental in Kilo (our version), it seems that the core functions were mostly the same.
+  - [ ] Make one by hand to learn.
+  - [ ] Configure it in Ocata.

 - [ ] SSH
   - [x] I wasn't sure how to access the server I created in the OpenStack machine.
 The options I saw are listed below (note that none would allow for icmp to work).
 In the end SSH port redirection is the easiest and the one that has the least impact.